battlecatsultimate/PackPack/Privacy Policy.md

 * **Server ID** - PackPack needs to store Server Defaults, and Booster Roles in each Server.
 For these services, storing the Server ID is critical.
 * **Channel ID** - PackPack also provides (optional) light moderation features.
 These include Monitoring of DMs (sent to PackPack), Scam Link Detection (in Channels), and Channel Permission Management.
 If a Moderator explicitly says they want to use these features, Channel IDs will be stored for the channels where these services are required.

-Besides these four categories of data, the bot will never store any data.
+Besides, these four categories of data, the bot will never store any data.
 Role IDs, Server ID, and Channel IDs are removed immediately from PackPack's database when it leaves a Server.
 User preferences are stored indefinitely, so as to sync them across servers.

 ## Rights to Opt-Out